impuremaths/impuremaths.github.io/_posts/2021-02-27-order-execution-ii.md

 ### Price improvement

-Recall that in [Part I]({{ "" | relative_url }}{% post_url 2021-02-24-order-execution %}), the situation regarding market makers seemed pretty bleak: The system seemed to essentially be one where brokers and market makers colluded to stiff retail customers.
+Recall that in [Part I]({{ "" | relative_url }}{% post_url 2021-02-24-order-execution %}), the situation regarding market makers seemed pretty bleak: The system seemed to be one where brokers and market makers colluded to stiff retail customers.
 The only thing protecting retailer traders was essentially competition among brokers and market makers (as well as some transparency regulations barely enforced by the SEC).
 Such protection requires a well-informed retail customer base, which is dubious.

 However, there exists an argument that market makers can actually benefit retail investors.